eskay993/gamefiles/sp-football-life-2023/README.md

 4. Run through the installer clicking `Next` and leaving everything as default.

 5. Done!
-You can confirm you have the latest version in the bottom right of main menu screen of the game.
+You can confirm you have the latest version by launching the game and going to `Settings > Game Options > Game Version`.

 <br>